FIVE GENERATIONS IN THE MAKING

 From the steaming of the leaves to the tea bags hand-sewn by the Hayashi family, every step of the process is an artful tradition handed down through the years.
-Our collection of classic teas, brought straight from the Hayashi house to yours, is an excellent introduction to the varied and historic world of Japanese green tea.
+Our collection of classic green teas, brought straight from the Hayashi house to yours, is an excellent introduction to the varied and historic world of Japanese green tea.

 sHADE VS. SUN GROWN